Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects: Causal Inference and Networks

-\paragraph{\textbf{Assumptions:}} Next we introduce the assumptions that are required for the identification of ADE and APE.
-These assumptions are typical in the literature on causal inference from social networks ~\citep{bhattacharya2019causal, guo2020learning, jiang2022estimating, ogburn2022causal}.
-The network structure, defined by the adjacency matrix $\matr{A}$, is considered fixed and is not treated as a random variable in our setup.
-It functions as an information pathway, where if two units are connected, their covariates can influence each others' treatments and outcomes of other units. \begin{enumerate}[label = A.\arabic*] \item \textbf{Exogeneity:} Unobserved exogenous variables are assumed to be independent.
+\paragraph{\textbf{Assumptions:}} We introduce the assumptions required for the identification of ADE and APE, which are standard in the causal inference literature from social networks ~\citep{bhattacharya2019causal, guo2020learning, jiang2022estimating, ogburn2022causal}.
+The network structure, defined by the adjacency matrix $\matr{A}$, is considered fixed and not treated as a random variable.
+It serves as an information pathway, where connected units can influence each other's treatments and outcomes. \begin{enumerate}[leftmargin=0.69cm, itemsep=0pt, label = A.\arabic*] \item \textbf{Exogeneity:} Unobserved exogenous variables are assumed to be independent.
 Formally, for any $ i, j \in \mathbb{V}$, we assume:

 \item \textbf{Partial Interference:} Each unit's potential outcome is influenced only by its own and its $k$-hop away neighbors' treatments.
 In this paper, we consider $k = 1$:

 \item \textbf{Known Exposure Map:} The exposure map $\phi_{YT}$ is well-defined and known a priori such that $Z_i = \phi_{YT}(\vect{T_{\set{N}_i}})$